 In the 16th century production of samurai changed and became known as “tosei” which is means ‘modern” or post 1500.
 At this time the armor started to be crafted with “ita-mono”, which are single solid plate strips that would boast a more robust plate armor that resembles more of the solid European armor plating.
 In some instances the katchû-shi (Japanese armorer) would use clay or other similar materials to create simulated kozan onto the ita-mono, which became known as “kiritsuke” or simulated kozane.
 During this time, the steel quality improved and the plating became thicker.
 This likely came about due to European influence.
 This influence brought modern production techniques, new materials and fire arms, which changed fighting tactics and increased the need for additional protection.

 Today many of the traditional crafting techniques and materials are not practical for modern armor making or design.
-Due to a time and financial standpoint.
-For example, a single suit of armor from the Muromachi era may have taken more then 12 months to finish crafting.
-The painting of the urushi is a long process and a very difficult skill to master.
+Due to a time, environmental and financial standpoint.
+For example, a single suit of armor from the Muromachi era may have taken more than 6 months to finish crafting.
+The painting of the urushi is a long process, a very difficult skill to master and dependent on humidity / temperatures.
+Urushi is also toxic and can kill many trees when harvesting it.
 There are only a few people alive today that make armor that is 100% authentic and traditional in its crafting.

-With this being explained, the principle differences between our reproduction armor and the armor of the 15th and 16th century, is that Iron Mountain Armory reproductions are traditional in crafting or design matching that of the katchû-shi (Japanese armorer) from the Edo era or more specifically “Gendai” (?? modern, post 1660).
+With this being explained, the principal differences between our reproduction armor and the armor of the 15th and 16th century, is that Iron Mountain Armory reproductions are traditional in crafting or design matching that of the katchû-shi (Japanese armorer) from the Edo era or more specifically “Gendai” (modern, post 1660).
 What this means, is that armor of this era was more practical and economical in terms of having more modern textiles and paints used.
 We do no use urushi or silk odoshi.
-We use modern paint and high quality cotton lacing which closely resembles silk in both appearance and strength.
+We use modern paint and high quality cotton or synthetic lacing (depending on class) which closely resembles silk in both appearance and strength.
 Instead of natural dyes made from plants to color our lacing and materials, we use modern dyes.
-Instead of deer or horse hide, we will use cow, goat or pig hide.
+Instead of deer or horse hide, we will generally use cow, goat or pig hide.
 Depending on the quality level of armor, we may use some modern stamping machines, to create plating, patterns or armor parts.
 Some reasons are due to costs, others due to environmental laws and others for practicality.
-The result is a suit of armor that costs 1/50th of the cost an original and a suit and is virtually maintenance free.
+The result is a suit of armor that looks and feels very much like the original, but at 1/50th of the time / cost of that original and our suit is virtually maintenance free.

-Iron Mountain Armory can craft kozane armor, very similar to that of the 15th century or Muromachi and Sengoku era.
+Iron Mountain Armory can craft hon-kozane (true scale) armor, very similar to that of the 15th century or Muromachi and Sengoku era.
 We are truly only limited by the budget of our clients.